SEO in 2017: It isn’t just about keywords and backlinks

 - Make sure your site is 100% optimized for mobile.
 Mobile users won’t stick around if they have to squint to see where to click on the menu.

 This is one of those terms that is completely misunderstood, as people often refer to a ‘duplicate content penalty’ in Google.
-Duplicate content occurs when two web pages have content that is almost exactly similar.
+Duplicate content occurs when two web pages have content that is nearly identical.
 A good example (which happens often) is when a web site sells another company’s products.
 Typically the manufacturer provides their distributors with a standard image, product title and description, and everyone selling that product has exactly the same thing on their web site.
 Google sees all of these product pages, and picks which one they feel is the most relevant and only shows that one.
 99% of the time this is the manufacturer’s product, as they are obviously the most relevant of the bunch.
 So it isn’t really a ‘penalty’, your page will just never rank well.
 The same thing can happen if you have different colors of the same product and list them as separate products.
 To Google, they all look exactly the same, so only one gets listed.
 The general rule of thumb to avoid this is to make sure that everything you add to your site is at least 25% different than anything similar to it.
 That includes the description/text, META title and META description.

 You also need to make sure that there are not duplicate copies of your SITE being listed in Google.
 For example, www.yoursite.com is NOT the same as yoursite.com.
 You need to add a rewrite rule to your .htaccess file to make sure that all traffic goes to the correct version of your site.
 Your webmaster will be able to help you with this.